We just reached 30,000 articles on this wiki! 🥳

 Prototype

-The Super Nintendo port of Killer Instinct cuts down on quite a few features of the arcade classic, but still manages to be a solid fighter while bring offerings of its own, like tournament and training modes.
+The Super Nintendo port of Killer Instinct cuts down on quite a few features of the arcade classic, but still manages to be a solid fighter while bringing offerings of its own, like tournament and training modes.
+While not outright confirmed, this port's existence owes itself to the arcade's promise that Killer Instinct would be available for your home in 1995 only on Nintendo Ultra 64 - a console that didn't actually come out that 1995.

-Notably the sequel had a nearly finished port that went the way of Star Fox 2 due to the Nintendo 64 being out.
+Notably the sequel had a nearly finished port that went the way of Star Fox 2 due to the Nintendo 64 finally being out that next year.

 Anti-Piracy